hello-efficiency-inc/ridereceipts/README.md

 ## Security

 Ride Receipts does not store your login credentials, personal information or any other data.
-This application operates without a database and it is solely automating on the Chromium browser as you type.
+This application operates without a database and it is solely automating on the Chromium browser as you type for Uber and scanning email only for **receipts** if you choose Lyft.

 Simply put, using Ride Receipts is no different security-wise than if you were to log into your Uber account manually through your regular browser.
 By using Ride Receipts, you’re essentially telling the browser to do this for you automatically.

 ## Developer Notes